Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 6. Discuss how annotated bibliography helps address questions

 overall purpose: build a better evidence-base (and scientific rigour) for conceptual framework and instrument based on it.

+##### Updated on 2024-06-04

+I think a scoping review makes the most sense here because we are not trying to produce new theory, rather, identifying literature to help address our questions (and shore up our assessment model and toolset).

+Regarding process, I think we can refer to the [PRISMA-SC](https://static1.squarespace.com/static/65b880e13b6ca75573dfe217/t/65b9e60d891cf662fa5f7c13/1706681870986/PRISMA-ScR-Fillable-Checklist_11Sept2019.pdf) for how to report on the scoping review.

+**Questions**

+**Search strategies** (will emerge as we search)

+**Information sources** (will emerger as we search)

+**Codebook** (will emerge as we search)

+**Queries** (will emerge as we search)

+**Synthesis** (need to explain how to synthesize information?)

+**Operationalization/Protocol** (need to write down; can find below)

+We can describe our literature review protocol in four steps:

+1. We search and collect academic and grey literature in compliance with our search strategies;
+2. We evaluate and compare the literature regarding our questions by annotating (comments, tags, etc.) our literature collection in compliance with the codebook;
+3. We synthesize our annotations to determine answers to our questions; and
+4. We present our findings, summarized in a narrative format and as a searchable database (e.g., A base on NocoDB or Airtable).

+For literature collection, we will use Zotero, and for annotations, we will use Hypothes.is.

+Lit. rev. -> assessment model and toolset -> assessments -> data repository -> dashboard